<A re-post. Originally posted in August 2012>

 Start small, if you’re new to walking.
 Even 10 or 15 or 20 minutes a day.
 The longer you walk, eventually, the better!!
 You can work up gradually, & will probably want to, once you're hooked!

-- Know that whatever direction you walk in doesn’t really matter.
+Know that whatever direction you walk in doesn’t really matter.
 It’s the one-foot-in-front-of-the-other action that really does the trick.
 (Of course, walking in places of great beauty is a bonus, but it is not a requirement.
 I’ve often said if there was nowhere else to walk, I’d walk in a shopping mall & have a good time.
-And I really hate shopping malls!)
+And I really dislike shopping malls!)

 I highly recommend that you walk by yourself.
 Walking with others is lovely too, of course.
 It’s a companionable, social kind of activity – quite different altogether from the more solitary, contemplative kinds of walks many of us find so restorative & energizing.

 I like to walk fast – but I know we all have to develop our own way of doing everything in this life.
 Walking fast works for me because it gets my heart rate up & I feel as though I’m getting exercise as well as contemplative time.
 Ambling really just doesn’t cut it for me – but that doesn’t mean it wouldn’t for others.
 You’ll figure out your own pace.